Modifying the Display of Stairs in Plan View

 Straight stairs in floor plan view

-Adjust breakline properties on the Breakline panel of the Staircase Specification dialog
+On the Breakline panel of the Staircase Specification you can change how the breakline is displayed.

-• Select the break line Style from the drop-down list.
+• Select the breakline Style using the drop-down.

 • Specify the Break Symbol Size, which is the total height of the break symbol measured from the top corner to the bottom corner.